-South Carolina isn’t all beaches and barbecues!
-There are beautiful mountains, waterfalls, and hiking trails to explore.
+South Carolina isn’t all just beaches and barbecues!
+For those that want to get outside there are beautiful mountains, waterfalls, and hiking trails to explore.
 We love hiking in this beautiful part of the world and had to put together a list of the best hikes in South Carolina ranging in difficulty from easy to hard.

 Getting outside in the mountains is one of the best things you can do in South Carolina.
-If you’re looking to get outside and adventure, here are a few hikes that will get your heart rate going.
+If you’re looking to get outside and adventure we’ll detail just where to go hiking in South Carolina!

 Maybe dismal on a rainy day, this pleasant 9-mile jaunt through natural settings doesn’t live up to its melancholy name.
 The loop carves through an area preferred by plants, animals, and humans alike.
 You’ll find hundreds of different bird species and steep rock faces across this trail.
-The heart of the loop is one of the largest waterfalls in the state that offers a great backdrop for a snack break.
+Keep venturing on as the heart of the loop is a view over Raven Cliff Falls, one of the largest waterfalls in the state, offering a great backdrop for a snack break.

 Table Rock Trail

 The hike is a long, steady climb, so ensure your legs are ready.
-Once you reach the top, you can dine amongst 360-degree views of a surrounding lake, and you won’t have to bring your own table.
+Once you reach Table Rock Lookout, you can dine amongst 360-degree views of Table Rock Reservoir, and you won’t have to bring your own table.
 It’s not an easy walk, but the hike is still well-suited for all ages for a grand day out.

 Lake Jocassee Trail

-A 15-mile pathway that has broken off of the foothills trail provides many intimate looks around Lake Jocassee.
+A 15-mile pathway that has broken off of the foothills trail provides many intimate looks around one of the most beautiful lakes in South Carolina, Lake Jocassee.
 Several campsites dot the path that heads through shrubs and old-growth forest before taking hikers up to Virginia Hawkins Falls.

 The hike ends at Laurel Falls, where trekkers will find themselves on top of the cascading water with a one-of-a-kind view of the descent.